cheerleone/yget/readme.md

 DATABASE - file where yget stores temporary data eg /tmp/somefile

 Bash and aliases
-I strongly recommend an alias to your ~/.bashrc file such as:
+I strongly recommend adding an alias to your ~/.bashrc file such as:

 alias yg='$HOME/devel/yget/yget'